husamettinarabaci/rustExam/en/questions/section-36/question-353.md

 ## 📘 Section: Closures and Functional Techniques
-### 🔹 Category: Closure Basics
+### 🔹 Category: Closure Trait Bounds
-#### ❓ Question 353: Introduction to closures
+#### ❓ Question 353: Using `Fn`, `FnMut`, and `FnOnce` trait bounds

-Write a Rust program that does the following:
+Write an example demonstrating how to use `Fn`, `FnMut`, and `FnOnce` trait bounds when passing a closure as a function parameter:

-- Define and call a simple closure.
+- Define separate functions that accept closures with each of the three trait bounds.
-- The closure should take one parameter, multiply it by two, and return the result.
+- Create appropriate closure examples to call each function.
-- Call the closure and print the result to the screen.
+- Briefly explain when each trait is used.

-🔧 **Task:** Write a short example demonstrating how to define, call, and pass parameters to a closure.
+🔧 **Task:** Show the difference between `Fn`, `FnMut`, and `FnOnce` trait bounds in functions that take closures as parameters, with examples.